emad-elsaid/inbox/docs/concept.md

 - **Alice** uses `alice-uuid` as username to create her inbox and wait for messages from any peer **Bob** in our case
-- **Bob** will create an inbox with any username `bob-uuid` and sends WebRTC offer to initiate connect with the pre shared username `bob-uuid`.
+- **Bob** will create an inbox with any username `bob-uuid` and sends WebRTC offer to initiate connect to the pre shared username `alice-uuid`.
 - **Alice** will ask the server for new messages with her username `alice-uuid`
 - The server responds with **Bob** WebRTC offer message in reponse body and `X-From` header with `bob-uuid` as value